bryant1410/reified/README.md

 * Equally usable for mapping data from files, data streams, and in memory data structures (FFI)
 * Thus ability to apply the constructs provided to different underlying data providers
-* Some level of support for dynamic allocation of memory in cases where your producing structures in memory (as opposed to IO) without C++ support
+* Some level of support for dynamic allocation of memory in cases where your producing structures in memory (as opposed to IO) without C support
 * APIs/wrappers for handling indiration (pointers), as the initial use case is for FFI
 * Across the board ability to handle complex and nested structures.
 * An optional extended JS interface implementing Harmony Proxies to smooth over the rough edges and make usage easier.